-We have defined the Canadian dollar as the functional currency of our Canadian subsidiary, DNAG, and as such, the results of its operations are translated into U.S. dollars, which is the reporting currency of the Company.
-Accumulated other comprehensive loss at December 31, 2018 consists of \$17,789 of currency translation adjustments and \$917 of net unrealized losses on marketable securities, which represents the fair market value adjustment for our investments portfolio.
-Accumulated other comprehensive loss at December 31, 2017 consists of \$9,787 of currency translation adjustments and \$553 of net unrealized losses on marketable securities.
+We have defined the Canadian dollar as the functional currency of our Canadian subsidiary, DNAG, and we have defined the Euro as the functional currency of our Belgian subsidiary, Novosanis.
+The results of operations are translated into U.S. dollars, which is the reporting currency of the Company.
+Accumulated other comprehensive loss at December 31, 2019 consists of \$12,022 of currency translation adjustments and \$114 of net unrealized losses on marketable securities, which represents the fair market value adjustment for our investments portfolio.
+Accumulated other comprehensive loss at December 31, 2018 consists of \$17,789 of currency translation adjustments and \$917 of net unrealized losses on marketable securities.